Experimental characterization of fragile topology in an acoustic metamaterial

 The acoustic signals are generated with speakers SR-32453-000 from Knowles.
 The pressure fields are measured via a sub-wavelength microphone FC-23629-P16 from Knowles with a diameter of $2.6\,{\rm mm}$ which is mounted on a $2\,{\rm mm}$ steel rod to scan the inside of the acoustic crystal.
 The rod is inserted into the sample with the help of a stage LRQ600 from Zaber to acquire a full bulk spectroscopy.
 The diameter of the rod is sufficiently small compared to the channels width and the acoustic wavelength to ensure a negligible perturbation of the signal.

 For the bulk spectrum, we measure 394 frequency points between $0.1$ and $6\,{\rm kHz}$ to obtain phase and amplitude information using a lock-in amplifier.
-The amplitudes have been normalized to account for the response of both the speaker and the microphone at different frequencies.
+The amplitudes have been normalized to account for the response of both the speaker and the microphone at different frequencies, cf. Fig.~\ref{fig:SI-Renormalization}.
 In unit cell coordinates $(i_x,i_y)$ running from $i_x,i_y=0,\dots,13$, we keep the exciter fixed at the $D$--site of unit cell $(6,7)$, cf. Fig.~\ref{fig:SI-UnitCell}.
 The crystal is then scanned at the center of all the sub-lattice sites $A,B,C,D,E,F$.
 The data displayed in Fig.~2.A of the main text are based on bulk measurement.
 The first two measurement points closer to any edges have not been taken into consideration to avoid spurious surface effects.

 For the analysis of modes localized at the symmetry center of the cut, we measure 200 frequency points between $3.2$ and $4.6\,{\rm kHz}$, i.e., around the gap frequency range.
-We excite at $(5,7)$ on the $E$ site.
-An area of $4\times 4$ unit cells around the symmetry center has been scanned.
-The data analysis performed for these measurements is further explained in Sec.~\ref{section:flowMeasure}.
+We excite at $(5,7)$ on the $D$ site and we measure the local density of state at the same location of the speaker.
+The dataset for each cut has been individually normalized with respect to its maximum value.

-Finally, for the study of the corner modes of Sec.~\ref{section:corner}, we use the same frequency range but excite from $(4,0)$ and $(9,0)$ on site A. For this set of measurements, only the $A$ and $C$ sub-lattices have been scanned over a $2\times 2$ unit cells grid on both sides of the full cut that disconnects the sample into two halves ($\lambda=0.0\%$), see Fig.~\ref{fig:SI-CornerMode}.{\bf A}.
+Finally, for the study of the corner modes of Sec.~\ref{section:corner}, we use the same frequency range but excite from $(4,0)$ and $(9,0)$ on site A. For this set of measurements, only the $A$ and $C$ sub-lattices have been scanned over a $2\times 2$ unit cells grid on both sides of the full cut that disconnects the sample into two halves ($\lambda=0.0\%$), see Fig.~\ref{fig:SI-CornerMode}.A.